Silviumuraru90/Library-of-Babel/README.md

 ## Interesting facts?

 To begin with, [this document](https://libraryofbabel.info/Borges/KurdLasswitz-TheUniversalLibrary.pdf).
-This will give you an idea why more of the library cannot be processed and why not even sites like [this](https://libraryofbabel.info/theory4.html) don't store the information, but make it so real that you would believe the opposite.
-What they achieved, is truly remarkable!
+This will give you an idea why even this "short" variation cannot be processed by a personal PC and why not even sites like [this](https://libraryofbabel.info/theory4.html) don't store the information, but make it so real that you would believe the opposite.
+In any case, what they achieved is truly remarkable!

-The `cure for cancer` should be found within those lines.
+The `cure for cancer` should be found within the output lines.
 Probability?
 Well, `100%`.
-Even if not found entirely within the same line or page or book, it should still be there.

 What else?
 Well:
 - all your `dreams`, `hopes`, `feelings`, `ideas`;